Esben-Andreas-Madsen/GMD1_Ascendia/Log6 Final Game and Conclusion.md

 #### Difficulty Balance

 You can now die more easily.
 The Death Zone is only the distance of rougly 5 platforms below the Player.
-Before it was between 8-10 platforms, which felt a little to easy at times.
+Before it was between 8-10 platforms which felt a little to easy at times.

 #### Prettier Menus